Kayli/logspub/dev-pony.md

     - for a class function, relaxes access to class members
       > fun ref set_hunger(to: U64 = 0): U64 => _hunger_level = to

+## safety

+- comes with safety math proof
+  - but what does it practically mean? most likely that some math person looked at math model and approved it. so, whats been approved is not even an implementation of that model
+  - also keep in mind that all implementations are buggy, its just a matter of probabilities
+  - so, at very least, there is some mathematical rigor associated with language design i guess

 ## terms